 There are no annual contribution limits for New York 529 plans, other than the annual gift tax exclusion and 5-year gift-tax averaging.
-New York 529 plans have the highest cumulative contribution limit of $520,000 per beneficiary.
+New York 529 plans have one of the highest cumulative contribution limit of $520,000 per beneficiary.

 Annual Contribution Limits